I

 Finally, we compared expected dev costs to find the right balance of cost and potential benefit.

-The solution needed to be a flexible system that allowed continuous testing of how monetized content was presented.
+The solution needed to be a flexible system that allowed continuous testing of the context in which monetized content was presented.

-The structure would support purposeful variation such that key elements - user decision variables, content type, and level of user control - could be managed and evaluated over time.
+The structure would support purposeful variation such that key elements - user decision variables, content type, and level of event finalization - could be managed and evaluated over time.

-This would make it possible to understand not just whether monetization worked, but under what conditions it aligned with user behavior and maintained engagement.
+This would make it possible to understand not just whether the feature worked, but under what conditions it aligned with user behavior and maintained engagement.

 .png)